 Finally, the new compiler implements some additional checks

 that are absent from the old one.
 That means that the set of files the new compiler will accept is even

 more faithful to the spec and to Google's

 Day to day users of Buf will probably not notice a difference.
 After all, the Protocol Buffers language is simple and is very fast to compile compared to Turing-complete languages.
 If users do experience latency when using Buf, code generation (and the various plugins that implement it) is more likely to blame than the compiler.
-But we also use the compiler inside the Buf Schema Registry, to implement features like generated documentation, remote code generation, and remote plugin execution.
+But we also use the compiler inside the Buf Schema Registry, to implement features like generated documentation, remote plugins, and generated SDKs.
 So the new compiler will provide operational improvements in the BSR.

 Having a custom, pure Go compiler also provides other operational benefits, such as deployment simplicity.
 It gives us full control over the compiler's internals and behavior; for where we might take this, the sky is the limit!
 Other things we're thinking about include a "streaming" compilation mode, which could enable extremely lean memory utilization even if compiling a very large module, and generation of additional artifacts, allowing us to put more interesting metadata in a Buf image beyond just what is present in descriptors.

 If you are interested in using the new compiler in your own Go projects, you can clone it and give it a try.
 It is currently at v0.1 and will be promoted to v1 as the API contract stabilizes.
 We welcome feedback and experience reports from integrating the compiler into your own projects.
 You can also try it out by installing the latest version of Buf!